-- (1) A lessee need not pay rent or bear accessory expenses during any period when the lessee cannot use the thing for its intended purpose due to a defect or obstacle specified in § 278 of this Act or for the reason that the lessor has not granted use of the thing to the lessee. - (2) If the possibility of using the thing for its intended purpose has only diminished due to a defect or obstacle specified in § 278 of this Act, the lessee may reduce the rent to an extent corresponding to the defect for the period from becoming aware of the defect until removal of the defect. - (3) The lessee shall also pay rent for the period when the lessee is not able to use the thing due to circumstances depending on the lessee, particularly due to the absence of the lessee, although the lessee may deduct the amounts saved by the lessor from the rent and the value of any benefit received from the thing being used differently.
+(1) A lessee need not pay rent or bear accessory expenses and building maintenance and improvement costs during any periods when the lessee cannot use the thing for the intended purpose thereof due to any defects or obstacles specified in § 278 of this Act or for the reason that the lessor has not granted use of the thing to the lessee.

+- (2) If the possibility of using the thing for its intended purpose has only diminished due to a defect or obstacle specified in § 278 of this Act, the lessee may reduce the rent to an extent corresponding to the defect for the period from becoming aware of the defect until removal of the defect. - (3) The lessee shall also pay rent for the period when the lessee is not able to use the thing due to circumstances depending on the lessee, particularly due to the absence of the lessee, although the lessee may deduct the amounts saved by the lessor from the rent and the value of any benefit received from the thing being used differently.